General FAQ's

 If you have questions regarding payment of your monthly stipends, please contact the USDVA Educational Services office at 1-888-442-4551.

-We will notify the Veterans Administration regarding your status.
+• We will notify the Veterans Administration regarding your status.
 It is imperative that after you register for your classes and you wish to utilize your VA educational benefits, that you self-certify.
-Self-certifying is you telling the VA School Certifying Official (SCO) that you want to use your benefits for the new semester.
-Click here to self-certify.
+Requesting certification is you telling the VA School Certifying Official (SCO) that you want to use your benefits for the new semester.
+Click here to request certification.
 It is also important to notify the SCO of any changes in enrollment status, address, major, etc. in a timely manner, otherwise failure to notify in a timely manner may result in you owing the VA money.
 If you have further questions or concerns, please contact the SCO, Robert C. Felix, his contact information provided within the link.

 Request Official Joint Services Transcript (except U.S. Air & Space Force)